 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biases sources.

-Factual Reporting: VERY HIGH
+Factual Reporting: HIGH

-Notes: PolitiFact.com is a project operated by the Tampa Bay Times, in which reporters and editors from the Times and affiliated media outlets “fact-check statements by members of Congress, the White House, lobbyists and interest groups”.
+Founded in 2007 by the Tampa Bay Times, PolitiFact.com utilizes reporters and editors from the Times and affiliated media outlets to “fact-check statements by members of Congress, the White House, lobbyists and interest groups”.
 They publish original statements and their evaluations on the PolitiFact.com website, and assign each a “Truth-O-Meter” rating.
 The ratings range from “True” for completely accurate statements to “Pants on Fire” (from the taunt “Liar, liar, pants on fire”) for false and ridiculous claims.
-Politifact has been called left biased by Extreme right wing and questionable sources.
-Our research indicates that Poltifact is an accurate fact checker and is considered the gold standard for political fact checking.
-(7/10/2016)
+In 2018, Politifact became affiliated with the Poynter Institute.